Metro Council has adopted food scraps policy for businesses

 Many food service businesses in the greater Portland area already separate their food scraps from other garbage and put them in separate containers for collection by their garbage haulers.
 Food scraps are taken to facilities where they can be converted into compost or energy.

 Your local government has staff that can provide you with free customizable tools, resources and support to help your business set up or improve a program to separate food scraps for compost:

-If your business is not located in the greater Portland area or otherwise covered by one of the jurisdictions listed above, call Metro’s Recycling Information Center at 503-234-3000 Monday through Saturday, 8:30 a.m. to 5 p.m.
+If your business is not located in the greater Portland area or otherwise covered by one of the jurisdictions listed above, check out this list of communities around the state that offer composting service, or call Metro’s Recycling Information Center at 503-234-3000 Monday through Saturday, 8:30 a.m. to 5 p.m.
 They can connect you with a contact in your area who can assist you with reducing food waste at your business.